Back

 Client-centered

 Client-centered apps, as the name suggests, cater to the needs of animal parents.
 They serve as a point of contact between pet owners and the world of veterinary care.
-At the core of such apps lie various telemedical features — for instance, chat rooms and video conferences.
+At the core of such apps lie various telemedical features, for instance, chat rooms and video conferences.

 In addition to this, client-centered software often supplements brick-and-mortar vet centers and offers customers the opportunity to schedule in-person appointments via the Internet.
-Sometimes the list of functions also includes an integration with vet pharmacies and online stores.
+Sometimes, the list of functions also includes an integration with vet pharmacies and online stores.

 Business-centered

 Business-centered apps are tools that help streamline the business processes of veterinary clinics.
-This type of software often comes in the form of customer relationship management (CRM) systems that sort, analyze, and prioritize sales leads in order to boost conversion and enhance loyalty.
+This type of software often comes in the form of customer relationship management (CRM) systems that sort, analyze, and prioritize sales leads to boost conversion and enhance loyalty.

-But it’s not the only thing they can do: there are business-centered apps that assist in operations & inventory management, make it easier to store and manage health records, or generate reports and analytics.
+But it’s not the only thing they can do.
+There are business-centered apps that assist in operations & inventory management, make it easier to store and manage health records, or generate reports and analytics.
 Finally, some veterinary mobile apps provide vets with extensive knowledge bases regarding various medical conditions and medicines.

 Both of these segments are full to the brim with opportunities, but in this article, we’ll focus solely on client-centered veterinary mobile apps.
 The reason is simple: each topic is so extensive and different from one another that cramming them into one text would be a mistake.